zaynahxc/pxt-microbit/docs/courses/ucp-science/soil-moisture/overview.md

 ## Prior Knowledge

-Students need to have a basic knowledge of how to code using block style programming (micro:bit using the Windows 10 MakeCode app) and download a program to a micro:bit.
+Students need to have a basic knowledge of how to code using block style programming and download a program to a micro:bit using MakeCode.

 ## Student Outcomes